General Categorial Geometry and Algebraic Topology: Introduction to Metacategory and its Geometric Space

-Moreover, Grothendieck’s approach is strongly based on (and significantly contributed to develop) category theory and groupoid theory, thereby having a seminal impact on the “foundations of mathematics”.

-However, in our case, by considering what can be the general Metacategory space, i.e., the space of \emph{each} given category $\textbf{D}$, with its family of objects $X = Ob_\textbf{D}$ and family of arrows (morphisms) $Mor_\textbf{D}$, by considering the representation of categorial properties by diagrams, expressed by oriented graphs which nodes in the plain space (real \emph{physics surface}) represented by positions (points) of the objects win $X$ and its oriented paths (the arcs of a graph) represented by the morphisms in $Mor_\textbf{D}$.
+Moreover, Grothendieck’s approach is strongly based on (and significantly contributed to develop) category theory and groupoid theory, thereby having a seminal impact on the “foundations of mathematics”. \\ However, in our case, by considering what can be the general Metacategory space, i.e., the space of \emph{each} given category $\textbf{D}$, with its family of objects $X = Ob_\textbf{D}$ and family of arrows (morphisms) $Mor_\textbf{D}$, by considering the representation of categorial properties by diagrams, expressed by oriented graphs which nodes in the plain space (real \emph{physics surface}) represented by positions (points) of the objects win $X$ and its oriented paths (the arcs of a graph) represented by the morphisms in $Mor_\textbf{D}$.

-So, by using the Grothendieck's approach, where the space of category $\textbf{D}$ is a discrete space $X$, for which any subset $U\subseteq X$ is an open space, we are able to define a new category $\textbf{C}$ whose objects in $Ob_\textbf{C}$ are the open sets of $X$ (all subsets of the set of objects $X$ of our category $\textbf{D}$, by considering that also each singleton in this discrete \emph{topological} space of the category $\textbf{C}$ is an open space as well), and the arrows in $Mor_\textbf{C}$ are the inclusion maps (functions) of on open set into another, just as in the context of \emph{schemes} (the collection of objects of $\textbf{C}$ is a topological space together with \emph{commutative rings} for all of its open (sub)sets (the addition is exclusive union with empty set as additive unity, while the multiplication is the set intersection with multiplicative unity $X$), so it is a scheme, i.e., \emph{ringed space}).
+So, by using the Grothendieck's approach, where the space of category $\textbf{D}$ is a discrete space $X$, for which any subset $U\subseteq X$ is an open space, we are able to define a new category $\textbf{C}$ whose objects in $Ob_\textbf{C}$ are the open sets of $X$ (all subsets of the set of objects $X$ of our category $\textbf{D}$, by considering that also each singleton in this discrete \emph{topological} space of the category $\textbf{C}$ is an open space as well), and the morphisms in $Mor_\textbf{C}$ are the inclusion maps (functions) of on open set into another, just as in the context of \emph{schemes} (the collection of objects of $\textbf{C}$ is a topological space together with \emph{commutative rings} for all of its open (sub)sets (the addition is exclusive union with empty set as additive unity, while the multiplication is the set intersection with multiplicative unity $X$), so it is a scheme, i.e., \emph{ringed space}).